Earthquakes on May 13, 2026

 10.0 km---✓ ReviewedUSGS →

 The USGS recorded this magnitude 4.4 earthquake near Greenland Sea at 20:48 UTC on May 13, 2026.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-The epicenter is at 79.150°, 2.105°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At a depth of 10.0 km, the event was shallow crustal.
+Geolocation places the event at 79.177°N, 2.655°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13